 The number of markets operating across the Macarthur region is growing rapidly and each offers something different for you to explore.
 Cobbitty Village market is a true country experience and has been operating for over 30 years.
 Similar to other markets in the region, they are not on every week so you need to time your visit.
 Picton Market is another country experience worth checking out if you are in the Wollondilly area.

 If you’re after a true dry farming organic experience you can’t beat Field to Feast in Catherine Field.
-Hapi and Cath warmly welcome you to their farm each Friday and Saturday to not only experience their amazing produce, but also to tour the farm or participate in a cooking experience.
+Hapi and Cath warmly welcome you to their farm each Saturday to not only experience their amazing produce, but also to tour the farm.
 Once you’ve bought fresh from the farmer it’s hard to go back to buying anywhere else, which is why this is one of the favourite stops on our Fork’n Foodies tour.

 The Macarthur region is also home to many beautiful gardens including the Australian Botanic Garden in Mount Annan, and the Picton Botanic Garden.
 The Australian Botanic Garden is a 416-hectare garden, between Campbelltown and Camden.
 It is the largest botanical garden in Australia, specialising in native plants, with a collection of over 4000 species.